MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 **[![download](../ssdt/media/download.png) Download SQL Server Management Studio 18.1 ](https://go.microsoft.com/fwlink/?linkid=2094583)**

 SSMS 18.1 is the latest general availability (GA) version of SSMS.
-If you have 18.0 (GA) installed, SSMS will upgrade it to 18.1.
-If you have a *preview* version of SSMS 18.0 installed, you must uninstall it before installing SSMS 18.1.
+If you have SSMS 18.0 (GA) installed, installing SSMS 18.1 upgrades it to 18.1.
+If you have an older *preview* version of SSMS 18.0 installed, you must uninstall it before installing SSMS 18.1.

 **Version Information**